 Erste Group Bank's major shareholder, DIE ERSTE österreichische Spar-Casse Privatstiftung, is a private foundation which was created by the transformation of DIE ERSTE österreichische Spar-Casse Anteilsverwaltungssparkasse, a special form of savings bank holding company, with effect as of 19 December 2003.
 Such type of transformation is provided for under the Austrian Savings Bank Act.
-As of the date of this Prospectus, 29.1% of the shares in Erste Group Bank were attributable to DIE ERSTE österreichische Spar-Casse Privatstiftung ("Erste Stiftung") which held 9.9% directly and 9.3% indirectly (including voting rights of DIE ERSTE österreichische Spar-Casse Privatstiftung, savings banks, savings banks foundations and Wiener Städtische Wechselseitige Versicherungsverein), and 9.9% of the shares in Erste Group Bank were held by CaixaBank, S.A. which are also attributable to Erste Stiftung.
-The free float amounts to 70.9% (of which 4.1% were held by UNIQA Versicherungsverein Privatstiftung, Vienna, Austria, 4.9% were held by Harbor International Fund, 4.0% were held by BlackRock Inc., 51.0% by other institutional investors, 6.0% by retail investors and 0.9% by Erste Group's employees) (all numbers are rounded).
+As of the date of this Prospectus, 29.7% of the shares in Erste Group Bank were attributable to DIE ERSTE österreichische Spar-Casse Privatstiftung ("Erste Stiftung").
+This comprises an 11.2% economic interest of Erste Stiftung as well as shares attributable to Erste Stiftung through syndicate agreements concluded with CaixaBank, S.A., the Austrian savings banks and other parties (i.e. the Sparkassenstiftungen Anteilsverwaltungssparkassen, and Wiener Städtische Versicherungsverein - Vermögensverwaltung- Vienna Insurance Group), which held 9.9%, 4.8% and 3.8%, respectively.
+The free float amounts to 70.3% (of which 48.3% were held by institutional investors, 5.0% by retail investors, 11.2% by unidentified institutional and private investors, 5.1% by BlackRock Inc. and 0.7% by Erste Group's employees) (all numbers are rounded).

-In total 1,388,725 shares are held in the savings banks directly and are to be considered own shares thus reducing the number of shares with voting right to 428,411,275 in total.
+In total 1,137,582 shares are held in the savings banks directly and are to be considered own shares thus reducing the number of shares with voting right to 428,662,418 in total.
 The voting rights of the shareholders are subsequently increasing slightly.